Theory of Exciton-Phonon Coupling: Electron-hole and electron-phonon interactions

-where $\eta$ is an infinitesimal positive real number and the eigenvalues are measured with respect to the chemical potential.
+where $\pm\eta$ is an real infinitesimal number with the same sign as $\eig_i$, the eigenvalue measured with respect to the chemical potential.

-The electronic energies and wavefunctions that define our starting point need not be obtained from DFT; they may also be obtained from a many-body scheme such as the GW formalism \cite{Hybertsen1986}.
-It is required however to have an effective Hamiltonian that depends implicitly on the atomic coordinates and that can be differentiated with respect to these coordinates to yield the dynamical matrix or the electron-phonon coupling elements.
-Such Hamiltonian, for example, may be constructed from the self-energy computed in the GW formalism \cite{vanSchilfgaarde2006,Antonius2014}.
+The electronic energies and wavefunctions that define the starting point need not be obtained from DFT; they may also be obtained from a model hamiltonian or from a many-body scheme.
+It is required however to have an effective Hamiltonian that depends implicitly on the atomic coordinates and that can be differentiated with respect to these coordinates to obtain the dynamical matrix and the electron-phonon coupling elements.
+Such a Hamiltonian, for example, may be constructed from the self-energy computed in the $GW$ formalism \cite{vanSchilfgaarde2006,Antonius2014,li_electron-phonon_2019}.